florianmarkusse/html-parser/README.md

 - `flo_html_addPropertyToNodeStringsWithLength`: Add a property with a specified key and value to an HTML element.
 This function takes the `flo_html_node_id` of the target element, the property key, property value, and other necessary parameters.

-- `addPropertyToNodeStrings`: A simplified version of the above function for adding a single property to an HTML element.
+- `flo_html_addPropertyToNodeStrings`: A simplified version of the above function for adding a single property to an HTML element.

-- `addBooleanPropertyToNodeStringWithLength`: Add a boolean property to an HTML element, specifying the property key, property value, and length.
+- `flo_html_addBooleanPropertyToNodeStringWithLength`: Add a boolean property to an HTML element, specifying the property key, property value, and length.

-- `addBooleanPropertyToNodeString`: A simplified version of the above function for adding a single boolean property to an HTML element.
+- `flo_html_addBooleanPropertyToNodeString`: A simplified version of the above function for adding a single boolean property to an HTML element.

-- `setPropertyValue`: Set the value of an HTML element's property by specifying the `flo_html_node_id`, property key, and the new value.
+- `flo_html_setPropertyValue`: Set the value of an HTML element's property by specifying the `flo_html_node_id`, property key, and the new value.

-- `setTextContent`: Set the text content of an HTML element identified by `flo_html_node_id` to the specified text.
+- `flo_html_setTextContent`: Set the text content of an HTML element identified by `flo_html_node_id` to the specified text.
 This function allows you to update the content of an element.
 Note that this function will remove any child elements this node may have.

-- `addTextToTextNode`: Add text content to a text node within an HTML element.
+- `flo_html_addTextToTextNode`: Add text content to a text node within an HTML element.
 You can specify whether to append or prepend the text content.

-- `setTagOnDocumentNode`: Set the tag for a DocumentNode within the DOM structure.
+- `flo_html_setTagOnDocumentNode`: Set the tag for a DocumentNode within the DOM structure.
 You can specify the tag's start, length, and whether it is paired or not.

 These functions provide a comprehensive set of tools for making precise modifications to the HTML elements within the DOM.
 You can use them to customize your parsed HTML content to suit your specific needs.